10 Reasons To Eat Organic - the short and the long versions

 Having natural wildlife areas supports such a symbiotic relationship.
 Organic farmers see working with wildlife as a benefit.
 We often view wildlife such as opossums as pests.
 However, the opossum is an asset to any garden.
 Check out my article Kentucky’s Only Marsupial: The Virginia Opossum.

 Author, Ame Vanorio, is a freelance writer and director of Fox Run Environmental Education Center.
-She teaches classes locally and online about organic gardening, green building and wildlife conservation.
-Ame is a licensed wildlife rehabilitator.
-She lives off grid on her Kentucky farm with a myriad of domestic and wild animals.
+She teaches classes locally and online about organic gardening and wildlife conservation and is an author.
+You can check out her Amazon Page.